ShixiangWang/sigflow/README.md

 There are some example data sets in this repository, you can find how to test different workflows in [test/test.sh](test/test.sh).
 It is time consuming to run all tests, just pick an example test similar to your task and see how it works.
 Before releasing a new version of **Sigflow**, I would run all tests to make sure they work well.

+## Troubleshooting

+1. Error like `the supplied end is > refwidth`. ([[#32](https://github.com/ShixiangWang/sigflow/issues/32)])

+The reference genome for variant calling is not (perfectly) match the specified genome in `sig_tally()`.
+If you make sure the reference genome is correct, please try finding the variant records with uncompatible position and removing them before rerun.

 ## Other tools